Optometrists report prescribing contact lenses to kids as young as 9 years of age

 Patients must commit themselves to washing their hands thoroughly before inserting or removing lenses and using only sterile disinfecting solution for cleaning.

-Ultimately, the decision is up to the eye care provider since a pair of contact lenses is a prescription medical device.
+Ultimately, the decision is up to your kids eye exam calgary results since a pair of contact lenses is a prescription medical device.